digital-work-lab/literature-review-seminar/slides/04-tools.md

 - LLM capabilities, or corresponding tools like [litmaps](https://www.litmaps.com/), are particularly helpful for exploratory activities
 - Language handling capabilities are useful for the design of queries in the systematic search phase (need to group synonyms)
 - In the screen, restrictions of human cognitive capacities are one of the prime reasons to screen most of the papers based on the metadata (instead of the full-text).
-This could change with LLM, which
+This could change with LLM, which can process full-text documents efficiently (possibly as part of the prescreen).
 - Applications of LLM in the later steps have yet to be explored

 ---